| Site Map | Search Warsailors.com | |

 |||||||||||||||||||||||||||||||||||||||||

 Built in Porsgrunn 1925.
 Previous names: Margarita Mollins until 1928, Mossamedes until 1929.
 Pre war history: Delivered in Jan.-1925 from Porsgrunds Mek.
 Værksted, Porsgrunn (86) as whale catcher Margarita Mollins to H. M. Wrangell & Co.
 A/S, Haugesund (registered in Vigo).
 Steel hull, 112.4' x 23.1' x 13.2', 228 gt, Tripple Expansion (Bergens Mek.
 Verksted) 108nhp.
 Sold in 1925 to Hvalfanger-IS Praia Amelia (Knut Knutsen O.A.S.), Haugesund, catching off the coast of West Africa for the land station in Praia Amelia near Mossamedes, Angola.
 Renamed Mossamedes in Oct.-1928.
 Owned from Aug.-1929 by Hvalfanger-A/S Suderøy (same managers), renamed Suderøy II, catching for owner's whale factory Suderøy.
+Some of her voyages are listed on this original document received from the National Archives of Norway.
 WW II: See text under whale factory Suderøy above for early war details.
-Suderøy II and Suderøy I were probably laid up in South Africa in 1940 to await the next season.
-However, catching did not resume until after the war.
-Came under Nortraship control in Apr.-1940.
+Suderøy II and Suderøy I were probably laid up in South Africa in 1940 to await the next season (however, catching did not resume until after the war).
+As mentioned in my narrative for the whale factory above, it's believed that these 2 catchers were sent straight to Cape Town at the end of the 1939/1940 season, but as can be seen on the archive documents showing their voyages, it looks like they both accompanied the factory and the other whale catchers to Norfolk and Halifax in Apr.-1940.
+Suderøy II also came under Nortraship's control at that time.
 Requisitioned by South African Navy on Aug.
 20-1942 for use as minesweeper (in South African waters) and renamed T 56 Johannesburg.
 POST WAR: Returned to Nortraship in April-1946.
 Did not resume catching for the Suderøy expedition.
 Sold in 1947 to Coaster Shipping Co.
 (Pty) Ltd., Cape Town, South Afrika, renamed Quoin.
 Derigged in the fall of 1950 and sunk off South Africa.
 (Info from T. Eriksen, Norway - His sources: Article about the Suderøy expedition in "Skipet" 1.89 by Dag Bakka Jr., and "Knut Knutsen O.A.S., høvdingen av Haugesund" by Tor Inge Vormedal 2002).

 |